 Code Savvy is a not-for-profit organization inspiring kids and teens to become code-savvy, that is, to understand the kind of creative thinking that goes into coding, and to try out programming computers and devices.
 Code Savvy is determined to bring more diversity -- gender and ethnic diversity -- to computer science.

-Link to information about these current projects:
+Link to more information about these Code Savvy core programs:

-Twin Cities Coder Dojo (free, mentored coding environment for kids 8-17) started April 2013 and has welcomed 2000+ young coders to explore web and app design, gaming, systems and electronics.
+Twin Cities CoderDojo (free, mentored coding environment for kids 8-17) started April 2013 and has welcomed 2000+ young coders to explore web and app design, gaming, systems and electronics.
 CoderDojoTC has inspired three additional branches.

 Technovation Challenge (young women ages 12-18 design and code mobile apps as they participate in this global coding and entrepreneurial challenge) + the festive Appapalooza

 learn to code after school at community sites.
 Code Savvy will be launching code clubs and coding events at several locations in North Minneapolis starting in fall 2014, and other communities around the Twin Cities during 2015.
 Please direct inquiries from potential community partners to hello@CodeSavvy.org